 The KLOS guitar features a body made entirely out of incredibly strong carbon fiber.
 Carbon fiber is a space-age material that’s used when only the strongest and lightest materials will do.
 Carbon fiber is common in the aerospace, automotive, and high-end sports industries.

-This means that the KLOS guitar is not only very durable - it also won't respond to temperature and humidity changes.
+This means that the KLOS guitar is not only very durable – it also won’t respond to temperature and humidity changes like wooden guitars do.
 That means a more stable instrument that will maintain its tuning and setup no matter the environment.

 The soundboard is a unique “sandwich” of two thin layers of carbon fiber with foam in the middle.
 This combination of materials creates a soundboard with a similar sonic resonance to wood sound boards.